hergek/cra-template-charpente/README.md

 # Charpente

-    The template for your web admin projects.
+    The template for your web Application, using ReactJs.

 ## Installation